Dołęga coat of arms: History

 This coat-of-arms appears in 1345, as the seal of Mysliborz, a Judge of Dobrzyn (Dobrzyń nad Wisłą).

 In a 1373 manuscript of Jan, the Bishop of Płock, the village of Łeg is first mentioned as a Dołęga Clan possession.

 It is surrounded by villages once owned by Dołęga Clan families.
-These are: Dabrowa, Dziedzice, Grabow, Gzino, Koskowo, luzniewo, Mlice, Osiek, Ossowa, Zakrzewo, Zalesie, and others, owned respectively by the Dabrowski, Dziedzicki, Grabowski, Gzinski, Koskowski, Luzniewski, Mlicki, Osiecki, Ossowski, Zakrzewski, and Zaleski families etc. These villages and Płock are in the Masovian region of east Poland.
+These are: Dabrowa, Dziedzice, Grabow, Gzino, Koskowo, Luzniewo, Mlice, Osiek, Ossowa, Zakrzewo, Zalesie, and others, owned respectively by the Dabrowski, Dziedzicki, Grabowski, Gzinski, Koskowski, Luzniewski, Mlicki, Osiecki, Ossowski, Zakrzewski, and Zaleski families etc. These villages and Płock are in the Masovian region of east Poland.

 In 1413 the Act of Horodlo Union the Dołęga crest was transferred to Lithuania.
 Many of the clan families emigrating at the beginning of the seventeenth century migrated to Lithuania.
 Some settled in the parish areas of Vilnius, given land and properties from Russians who were either killed or exiled.

 A court record of 1373 describes the war cry as "Do Langa".
 In records after 1400 the two words merge as "Dolanga," then more recently as Dołęga.
 "Do łęga" means "To Łeg!" and perhaps served as a rallying point in times of conflict, or for the local clan celebrations.

 Others say Dołęga means "To Bows" a cry to arms as the enemy approached.
-Another source says the word Dołęga in old Polish, meant potent - having great physical strength, forcefullness.
+Another source says the word Dołęga in old Polish, meant potent - having great physical strength, forcefulness.